You’ll get free bottles of wine worth £138, a £50 charity donation and 2.02% interest on savings.

 But the rate is variable, which means it could drop at any time.
 A better alternative is the Nationwide FlexDirect which gives a fixed 2% on balances up to £1,500 for the first year.

-The linked savings account where you can put further money pays 0.5%.
+The linked savings account where you can put further money pays 0.5% (this drops to 0.35% from 27th April 2021).
 This is variable and can be beaten elsewhere.
 You have the option in this account to set up any number of savings pots within this account, all earning interest.
 This helps you split your savings out for different goals, such as an emergency fund or holiday.

 The Virgin discounts

 Virgin Money is calling this new part of the offer “Brighter Money Bundles” – and it is available to all Virgin Money Current Account customers – not just new switchers.